-Inactive ingredients include colloidal silicon dioxide, dibasic calcium phosphate dihydrate, microcrystalline cellulose, sodium starch glycolate, light mineral oil, sodium lauryl sulfate, titanium dioxide and hypromellose.
+Inactive ingredients include colloidal silicon dioxide, dibasic calcium phosphate dihydrate, magnesium stearate, microcrystalline cellulose, sodium starch glycolate, light mineral oil, sodium lauryl sulfate, titanium dioxide and hypromellose.

 Verapamil hydrochloride is a calcium ion influx inhibitor (slow-channel blocker or calcium ion antagonist) that exerts its pharmacologic effects by modulating the influx of ionic calcium across the cell membrane of the arterial smooth muscle as well as in conductile and contractile myocardial cells.

 Angina: The precise mechanism of action of Verapamil hydrochloride as an antianginal agent remains to be fully determined, but includes the following two mechanisms: